Get instant loan offer suitable to your profile !

 3 parts |

-The IELTS exam subjects for syllabus 2025 are mentioned in detail along with the duration.
-We recommend that you go through each of them:
+The IELTS exam subjects for the 2026 syllabus are explained in detail below, along with the duration.
+We recommend going through each of them:

-The Reading section consists of 3 long passages with 40 questions that test various comprehension skills.
-Questions include:
+The Reading section consists of 3 long passages with 40 questions that test a range of comprehension skills.
+Note that, unlike Listening, no extra transfer time is given, all answers must be written within the 60 minutes.
+Common question types include:

 The question format remains the same for both versions, but Academic Reading is more complex.

-The Listening part has four sections with 40 questions.
-Each section includes a mix of conversations and monologues.
-The audio clips last about 3-4 minutes each.
-You hear each recording only once, so be attentive throughout the section.
+The Listening section has four parts with 40 questions in total.
+Each part includes a mix of conversations and monologues.
+You hear each recording only once, so stay attentive throughout.
 Question types include:

-The IELTS subjects for the listening syllabus is the same for Academic and General Training.
-Please note that apart from the 30-minute test, an extra 10 minutes will be given for transferring your answers.
+The IELTS subjects for the listening syllabus are the same for Academic and General Training.
+Please note that, in the paper-based test, an extra 10 minutes is given after the 30-minute section for transferring your answers.

 The Writing section consists of two tasks.
-Please note that Task 2 is given more importance than Task 1.
+Please note that Task 2 carries more weight than Task 1.

 The IELTS subjects for the speaking syllabus are the same for Academic and General Training.

-To help you score 8+ bands in the IELTS exam, GyanDhan has launched the Free IELTS Preparation Course with IELTS exam topics and a detailed explanation which is divided into 30 episodes.
-Make sure to check them all for the best results.
+To help you target 8+ bands in the IELTS exam, GyanDhan has launched a Free IELTS Preparation Course with IELTS exam topics and detailed explanations across 30 episodes.
+Make sure you go through them all for the best results.

-Yes, the Reading and Writing sections are different.
+Yes, the Reading and Writing sections differ.
 The Listening and Speaking sections are the same for both.

-There are no specific topics but general guidelines for topics are as follows:
+There are no fixed topics, but the general guidelines are as follows:

 Our free tools will help you out.